cjlapao/common-go/README.md

-# markdown-common
+# common-go

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT) ![Build](https://github.com/cjlapao/common-go/workflows/Build/badge.svg) ![Release](https://github.com/cjlapao/common-go/workflows/Release/badge.svg) ![Security](https://github.com/cjlapao/common-go/workflows/CodeQL/badge.svg)

-Markdown common set of tools to use on the Golang projects
+This project is used as a common set of libraries to use on my other projects. this might not be as useful without them but feel free to use it as inspiration